 Unfortunately, I missed the lunchtime address of Hyun Shin who is a distinguished academic and now has a front row seat on policy challenges in his capacity as Head of Research and Economic Adviser at the Bank of International Settlements.
 His combined academic and policy perspectives were a welcome addition to the conference.

-This event offered a terrific opportunity for an external scholar like me to witness a fascinating new area of research, and I was pleased that the Macro Financial Research Initiative, which I lead, could serve as a co-sponsor of this conference.
+This event offered a terrific opportunity for an external scholar like me to witness a fascinating new area of research, and I was pleased that the Macro Finance Research Program, which I lead, could serve as a co-sponsor of this conference.

 – Lars Peter Hansen